 Sources of power, water, supplies, and materials are readily available to the properties.
-Power service is provided to mines and facilities by regional utility companies Penelec (subsidiary of First Energy) or Somerset Rural Electric Cooperative.
+Power service is provided to mines and facilities by regional utility companies Penelec, Somerset Rural Electric Cooperative and others.
 Water is supplied to some of the mines and facilities by public water services.
 Water is also supplied from surface impoundments, or water wells installed and operated by Corsa.